10 reasons to not hire a prostitute in Las Vegas

 The ads you see for “girls to your room”

-"Girls to your room" are advertised on trucks that drive up and down the strip, and on photo cards handed out by the "porn slappers".
+"Girls to your room" are advertised on trucks that drive up and down the strip, and on photo cards handed out on the sidewalks by the "porn slappers".
 Here are some notes about them.

 - The models in the pictures are not the ones who show up.
 It's just advertising.
 You have no idea what the person showing up will look actually look like.
 If you make a specific request, the operator will agree, but then if that kind of person isn't available, they'll send whoever is available, which you won't find out about until the SW (service worker) arrives at your door.
 She'll almost certainly be older than the 18-22 range you see in the ads.